HisayoshiMuramatsu/PDOB/README.md

 ## Description

-The PDOB can estimate and compensate for a periodic disturbance including a fundamental wave and harmonics.
+The PDOB can estimate and compensate for a periodic disturbance including harmonics.

 ## Example